-Taken aback by the unpreparedness and lack of proper accommodations in the courtroom, Liz wrote a letter to the court’s head of accessibility.
-In the letter, Liz disclosed that she wasn’t sure if she was able to hear 100% of what the lawyer and the witness were saying, which eventually found its way to and drew concern from the judge.
-Shortly thereafter she was summoned to meet with the judge and lawyers.
-The judge said, “You know, not everybody makes it through jury duty,” and implied that she has had to let go of jurors who were not absorbing information properly in the court.
+So, I wrote a letter to the court’s head of accessibility.
+I disclosed that I wasn’t sure if I was able to hear 100% of what the lawyer and the witness were saying, which eventually found its way to and drew concern from the judge.
+And the next day I was summoned down to meet with the judge who said, “You know, not everybody makes it through jury duty,” and implied that she has had to let go of jurors who were not absorbing information properly in the court.

-I had to stand up for myself, and I shared that story of, well, I can’t promise you 100%.
+So, I had to stand up for myself, and I shared that story: well, I can’t promise you 100%.
 I have a severe hearing loss.
-When I was little, I thought [Sade’s] “Smooth Operator” was “Oolasperella,” and they all cracked up.
+When I was little, I thought “Smooth Operator” was “Oolasperella,” and they all cracked up.
 And then I was just like, I’m a social worker.
-I’m always looking for a better environment, and a way to make things better so I can do my part.
+I’m always looking for a better environment, a better way to make things better so I can do my part.
 And they decided to keep me on the jury.

-Even when they think they have good systems, and they do, you have to teach them and you have to be an [educator].
+Even when they think they have good systems, and they do, and you have to teach them and you have to be an educational resource.
 I think we’ve come a long way, but it is exhausting.

-“Hearing loss is sometimes invisible, and don’t assume that just because someone gets a hearing aid or CI [implant] that it’s fixed…”
+“Hearing loss is sometimes invisible, and don’t assume that just because someone gets a hearing aid or an implant that it’s fixed.”

-Hearing loss is sometimes invisible, and don’t assume that just because someone gets a hearing aid or CI [implant] that it’s fixed — because we are still deaf or hearing impaired.
-[The technology is] a miracle, but at the same time don’t assume that it’s going to fix it.
+I just want to remind you, hearing loss is sometimes invisible, and don’t assume that just because someone gets hearing aid or an implant that it’s fixed.
+It’s not perfect.
+It’s not going to be 100%.
+It is what it is.
+[The technology] is a miracle, but at the same time don’t assume that it’s going to fix it.

 A huge ‘thank you’ to the Hearing Loss Association of America (HLAA) for hosting this series of interviews at the New England Walk4Hearing in Fall of 2016.